- Class: Aves (Birds)

 - Species: leuccocephalus

 The founders of the United States wanted a bird to symbolize a nation they hoped would be strong and powerful, one that could soar high in the sky to represent freedom.
-They chose the bald eagle, an eagle species found only in North America.
+They chose the bald eagle, found only in North America.
 You can see images of bald eagles on coins, stamps, and much more.
 Interestingly, Benjamin Franklin thought the bald eagle was a poor choice for a national symbol because it sometimes steals food from other birds.
 He recommended the wild turkey.

 Are bald eagles actually bald?
 No. Their head is covered with short, white feathers.
 The term bald may be from the Old English word balde, which meant white.
 Bald eagles are sometimes called American eagles, fishing eagles, Washington eagles, and white-headed eagles.
 They belong to a scientific grouping of eagles known as sea-eagles or fish eagles.